unixwzrd/unixwzrd.github.io/html/_posts/2025-04-08-Remote-Debugging-With-VSCode.md

 date: 2025-04-08 17:30:00 -0500
 categories: [coding, ai, blog]
 tags: [debugging, vscode, remote, python]
-excerpt: "!Vibing on the Remote – Debugging Python Remotely"
 ---
+excerpt: "## How to Debug Remotely with VSCode"

 ## How to Debug Remotely with VSCode

 Recently, someone asked how to connect to a remote process and debug it.
-If you’re using VSCode—or any of its forks such as Cursor or Windsurf—the following method can save you hours of troubleshooting compared to relying on log files or print statements.
+If you're using VSCode-or any of its forks such as Cursor or Windsurf-the following method can save you hours of troubleshooting compared to relying on log files or print statements.
 A proper debugger lets you inspect variables, step through code, and quickly identify issues.
-Here’s how I set up remote debugging.
+Here's how I set up remote debugging.

 ## The Setup